 And we’ve seen overwhelming media coverage around the globe – from TV reports about Veganuary in Canada, Chile, South Korea, Brazil and Taiwan to dozens of media stories in Greece, China, Japan and even Ghana!

-People take part by signing up for our 31-day email series, watching our daily coaching videos on YouTube, listening to the Veganuary podcast, following our guidance on social media, and purchasing resources like the Official Veganuary Cookbook or our Vegan Kit.
-In 2024 alone, Veganuary directly supported more than 1.8 million people to try vegan for a month with our free resources.
+People take part by joining our 31-day email series, watching our daily coaching videos on YouTube, listening to the Veganuary podcast, following our guidance on social media, and purchasing resources like the Official Veganuary Cookbook or our Vegan Kit.

-However, we know that this does not reflect the true number of participants.
 To better understand and measure participation around the world, we commissioned several YouGov surveys in our core campaign countries to establish the percentage of people who report having taken part in Veganuary during the month.
-Based on these results and the current population estimates for each country, we calculated that roughly 25 million people worldwide chose to try vegan in January 2024.

 These figures provide an exciting glimpse into the broader public participation in Veganuary and its influence as a social movement, and we’re looking forward to evaluating the impact of Veganuary further in the years to come.